Andrew Vaughn Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Orioles have the 11th-ranked team ERA among all MLB pitching staffs (3.99).

-- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in the league.
+- Orioles pitchers combine to give up the eighth-fewest home runs in baseball (145 total, 1.1 per game).

-- In his most recent time out on Wednesday against the Toronto Blue Jays, the right-hander threw six scoreless innings while surrendering five hits.
+- In his most recent appearance on Thursday, the righty threw eight innings against the Toronto Blue Jays, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.